vivocha/bot-sdk/README.md

 - `attachmentMeta` is an object of type [Attachment Metadata](https://github.com/vivocha/bot-sdk#attachment-metadata).
 In this case it is enough to specify only the `mimetype` and `desc` properties, for example: `{ mimetype: 'image/jpeg', desc: 'Our 500 car in red color' }`;

 - `environment`, the `environment` object property sent by Vivocha to the bot in each BotRequest that **MUST also include the `token` property**.
-At first (and **only the first time**), start message (`event === "start"` in the BotRequest), Vivocha sends in the `environment` BotRequest property also a `token`; Bot implementations, whishing to use this feature, MUST save this token and, in order to properly call this method, include it in the BotRequest `environment` property.
-Then, an example of correct `environment` param to call this method is something like:
+Then, an example of a correct `environment` param to call this method is something like:

 ```json
 "environment": {